brandonseroyer/word_count/README.md

 # word_count
 Week 1 Code Review

-##### _{Word Counting Application}, {8/27/2015}_
+##### _Word Counting Application, 8/27/2015_

-#### By _**{Brandon Seroyer}**_
+#### By _**Brandon Seroyer**_

 ## Description

-_{The purpose of this application is to provide a quick way for users to figure out how many times a specific word was used in a string of text.
+_The purpose of this application is to provide a quick way for users to figure out how many times a specific word was used in a string of text.
 The application is hosted online at https://aqueous-ravine-2791.herokuapp.com/
 The user merely inputs the block of and then specifies the word they want identified and hit submit.
-They are then taken to a new page where their results are displayed.}_
+They are then taken to a new page where their results are displayed._

 ## Setup